-Grout is the cherry on the cake of a tiled wall or floor and can really make the difference in the home.
+Grout is the cherry on the cake of a tiled wall or floor and can really make a difference in the home.
 But over time it can start to fade, get dirty or even start to flake away.
 However, rather than tiling the whole surface again, regrouting tiles can give the room a fresh new look.
-Here's how to regrout tiles....
+Here’s how to regrout tiles…

 How to Regrout Tiles: What you will need

 Here are a few essentials when it comes to regrouting tiles…

 Spare grout rake blades (if it’s a big job)

 Suggested: Protective goggles, dust mask, protective gloves

 Optional: An electric grout rake (easier to use – available from Screwfix)

 Before you start regrouting tiles, we suggest putting on some protective gloves, eye protection and a dust mask, as the grout will create lots of dust and debris.